All Episodes

 He's a great survivor.

-And he didn't embark on this at a time when he could be sitting on his golf course at Mar-a-Lago if he wanted to go down as just another placeholder, as just one of those guys who presided over who sat there and kept the seat warm as America declined.
+And he didn't embark on this at a time when he could be sitting on his golf course at Mar-a-Lago if he wanted to go down as just another placeholder, as just one of those guys who presided over, who sat there and kept the seat warm as America declined.

-I wrote about this a year after 911, that George W. Bush had failed to use the moment, the time when he had people can't even remember it now, but he had 90% approval ratings in the fall of 2001.
+I wrote about this a year after 9-11, that George W. Bush had failed to use the moment, the time when he had, people can't even remember it now, but he had 90% approval ratings in the fall of 2001.

 And yet he still let the Democrats roll him on a lot of itsy bitsy stuff like drilling in the Arctic National Wildlife Refuge.

-But other than that, there is no reason why America uh should not be producing its own oil, and there are compelling reasons why we should not be putting more and more dollars in the pockets of our enemies.
+But other than that, there is no reason why America should not be producing its own oil, and there are compelling reasons why we should not be putting more and more dollars in the pockets of our enemies.

-Mark Stein in for us, more your calls straight ahead.
+More of your calls straight ahead.

-By which they mean they want the entire planet to be governed the way the EU is governed, where decisions are made at a supranational level, uh and the only difference is there would never be a Brexit referendum allowing you to just get the hell out of the whole thing.
+And the only difference is there would never be a Brexit referendum allowing you to just get the hell out of the whole thing.

-And I don't di I don't deny that.
+And I don't deny that.

-That essentially uh there is a uh a transnational consensus uh among uh the all the clever people who jet around to Davos and all these other things.
+I think that's how these guys have got used to carrying on, that essentially there is a transnational consensus among all the clever people who jet around to Davos and all these other things.

 Export Selection